 Another summer season means another round of golf at the Paul Rushforth Real Estate Charity Golf Tournament, and another incredible fundraising success.

 This year’s total, while not officially counted yet, is between $40,000 to $50,000.
 This is fantastic news for two charities who are benefitting from the fundraiser: The Orleans-Cumberland Community Resource Centre and the Ottawa Senators Foundation.

-The tournament also signaled another day of fun and good feelings for the team from Cassidy’s Transfer and Storage.
+The tournament also signaled another day of fun and good feelings for the team from Cassidy’s Moving and Storage.

 Why We Love It

 We’ve been a sponsor of the event for a couple of years now.
 We like to support the local community and with the golf tournament, we not only get to support two deserving charities, we get to “ support one of our big customers,” Scott Myers, Cassidy’s sales representative, explained.
 Cassidy’s has done many moves for homeowners who have bought or sold their house with Paul Rushforth Real Estate.

 This year’s turnout was as big as ever.
 “It’s sold out every year,” Scott said, adding that not many people say no when given the opportunity to be a part of it.